DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 BIO 316 INTRODUCTION TO BIOINFORMATICS (1 UNIT)

-Definitions, Database Hierarchies, Sequence Databses, Tools & databases, BLAST, Nucleotide and Amino acids Alignments, Sequence Analysis, Gene mining, Phylogenetic analysis, Gene Annotation, Data Analysis
+Definitions.
+Database Hierarchies.
+Sequence databases, Tools & databases.
+BLAST.
+Nucleotide and Amino acids Alignments.
+Sequence Analysis, Gene mining.
+Phylogenetic analysis.
+Gene Annotation.
+Data Analysis.

 BIO 318 IMMUNOLOGY AND IMMUNOCHEMISTRY (3 UNITS)

-Basic concepts ofimmunology, structure of antigenic determinants cellular response, genetics of response to antigenic stimulation.
-Structure and classification of immunolglobulins and antibodies.
+Basic concepts of immunology, structure of antigenic determinants cellular response, genetics of response to antigenic stimulation.
+Structure and classification of immunoglobulin and antibodies.
 Mechanisms of antibody formation.
 Antigen-antibody interactions; role of lymphoid tissues and thymus in immuno-responses.
 Hypersensitivity, immunopathology, auto-pathology, auto immunology, tumor and transplantation immunology, immunoprophylaxis modern techniques in immunology and immunochemistry.
-Principles of Chemothorapy.
+Principles of Chemotherapy.
 History of chemotherapy.
-Basic pharmaco dynamics and pharmacokinetics.
-Chemotherapeutic agents: antibacterial, antifungal, antiviral antiprotozoan and anti helminths.
+Basic pharmacodynamics and pharmacokinetics.
+Chemotherapeutic agents: antibacterial, antifungal, antiviral antiprotozoan and antihelminths.
 Modes of action of antimicrobials.
 Chemotherapy of specific diseases.
 Drug bio-assays and sensitivity tests

 BIO 320 MICROBIAL ECOLOGY (3 UNITS)